beyersmann-lab/beyersmannlab/content/lab-work/j-frank-yates-student-conference-award-recipients/index.md

 url_pdf: ""
 summary: null
 title: A Problematic Orthography
-subtitle: <a href="https://beyersmannlab.cogscience.org/author/elisabetta-de-simone/" target="_blank">Elisabetta DeSimone</a> was tasked with creating an engaging video summary of her research (22 May 2023).
+subtitle: <a href="https://beyersmannlab.cogscience.org/author/dr.-hasibe-kahraman/" target="_blank">Dr. Hasibe Kahraman</a> was tasked with creating an engaging video summary of her research (22 May 2023).
 summary: <a href="https://beyersmannlab.cogscience.org/author/elisabetta-de-simone/" target="_blank">Elisabetta DeSimone</a> was tasked with creating an engaging video summary of her research (22 May 2023).
 location: null
 date: 2023-05-22T13:00:35.648Z